Salah-1/-AI-Support-Email-Triage-Agent/README.md

-# AI Support Email Triage Agent
+# AI Support Email Triage Agent (AI Bot for incoming emails)

 ##  Overview

 This project implements an intelligent AI agent designed to monitor high-volume support email inboxes (e.g., `support@example.com`).
-The agent automatically triages incoming messages based on their content and routes them to the appropriate internal teams for timely action or response.
+The agent automatically triages incoming messages based on their content, and routes them to the appropriate internal teams for timely response/action.
 This significantly streamlines the support workflow, reduces manual effort, and improves response times.

 ##  Key Features